WebAssembly/proposals/howto.md

    6. Click "Add key"

-3. Install the [Travis Command Line Client](https://github.com/travis-ci/travis.rb#readme), if you do not have it already
+3. Install the [Travis Command Line Client](https://github.com/travis-ci/travis.rb#installation), if you do not have it already

-4. If you are using 2FA on GitHub and (like I) can’t figure out how to use something like YubiKey with the Travis command line client, you may need to generate a GitHub token to perform the Travis login in the next step:
+4. If you are using 2FA on GitHub and (like me) can’t figure out how to use something like YubiKey with the Travis command line client, you may need to generate a GitHub token to perform the Travis login in the next step:

    1. Go to https://github.com/settings/tokens